alp-ylmz/data-visualization/README.md

 - 👋 Hi, I’m @lper
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ... python and JavaScript
+- 💞️ I’m looking to collaborate on ...
+Flutter
 - 📫 How to reach me ... alper._ylmz@outlook.com

 <!---